MY EASY BREXIT

-Offering the best possible service to our customers is our priority
+Providing the best service to our customers is our priority

-It is investing 6 million euros in new infrastructure and processes to allow the port of Calais to maintain the smooth flow of its import and export traffic while meeting the new obligations that are anticipated, but not yet defined, in terms of customs, veterinary and phytosanitary declarations.
+Port Boulogne Calais has invested more than 12 million euros in new digital infrastructure and processes to enable the port of Calais to maintain the smooth flow of its traffic for both passengers and freight for both import and export, while meeting the new obligations in customs, veterinary and phytosanitary terms.

 The port of Calais has worked closely with all the stakeholders involved - French Customs, maritime and rail operators, state departments etc - with the aim of providing the best possible service to our customers by working to create a "smart border" based on the use of new technologies to ensure the smooth flow of traffic.